 So, there is evidence that executives understand the importance of serving as an executive sponsor and want to do a better job in that role.
 There is an opportunity for PMOs to fill that gap and cultivate a nurturing, collaborative environment between business and project teams, built on a foundation of transparency, trust, and recognition of mutual value.

 Make Business Alignment a Core Mission and Competence of Your PMO

 Further reinforce this by integrating emerging Benefits Realization Management techniques oriented to strategy delivery as the key success metric.
-Finally, focus project team talent management efforts on strategic and business management skills, in addition to technical and leadership skills.
+Finally, focus the team talent management efforts on strategic and business management skills, in addition to technical and leadership skills.

 Leverage Project Selection & Portfolio Management Automation

-As a result, we recommend, first, that you leverage demand management (project selection and approval workflow) to institutionalize business alignment as the gating criteria in project evaluation and prioritization schemes.
+As a result, we recommend, first, that you leverage demand management (project selection and approval workflow) to institutionalize business alignment as the gating criteria in projects evaluation and prioritization schemes.
 Second, organize and manage portfolios by aligned strategic initiatives and utilize functionality to optimize investment and risk considerations.

 You can learn more about Sciforma’s Solution Framework for “Optimizing Project Selection Quality by Addressing Business Alignment Challenges,” by downloading the complete eBook.